bartng2/Laravel9N/README.md

 - **[WebReinvent](https://webreinvent.com/?utm_source=laravel&utm_medium=github&utm_campaign=patreon-sponsors)**
 - **[Lendio](https://lendio.com)**

-## About my App (Limupa)
+# About Limupa (My App)

-This is an e-commerce application designed using the Laravel framework.
-Here, users can search and order modern electronic devices such as smartphones, computers, laptops, smart watches, ...
+Limupa is an e-commerce application meticulously crafted using the Laravel framework.
+Our platform enables users to effortlessly search and order cutting-edge electronic devices, including smartphones, computers, laptops, and smartwatches.

-Hope you will have a great experience using my program.
+We aspire to provide you with a stellar experience while using our program.

-## Technology used
+## Technology Stack

-- frontend : Html/CSS, Javascript, Bootstrap
+- **Frontend:** HTML/CSS, JavaScript, Bootstrap
-- Backend : Php, Laravel9x, MySql
+- **Backend:** PHP, Laravel 9.x, MySQL

-## Function Description
+## Functionality Overview

-The application includes 2 user interfaces: user interface and administrator interface.
+The application features two user interfaces:

-- User interface : Interface for users to access, conduct search and purchase products.
-Information of the products displayed here will be taken from the database.
+- **User Interface:** Allows users to access, search, and purchase products, with product information sourced from the database.
-- Administrator interface : Users can only access this interface with accounts under the "administrator" privilege.
-Here, the administrator has the role of controlling the product display activities in the user interface, managing adding, editing and deleting product and product categories.
-In addition, here administrators can manage the number of user orders, product statistics and revenue functions.
+- **Administrator Interface:** Reserved for accounts with "administrator" privileges.
+Administrators control product display in the user interface, manage product and category operations, and oversee user orders, product statistics, and revenue functions.

-## Detailed description
+## Detailed Description

-- Optimize the user experience on the application interface with LivewireComponent.
+- We've optimized the user experience on the application interface using LivewireComponent.
-- Manage registration, login, and logout functions with Laravel Authentication.
+- Registration, login, and logout functions are seamlessly managed with Laravel Authentication.
-- In this application, we use the database management system [MySql](https://www.mysql.com/) to store information such as: product list, category list, user list, shopping cart list, favorite list.
-To optimize the product [CRUD](https://www.codecademy.com/article/what-is-crud) process, we use [Trigger](https://learn.microsoft.com/en-us/sql/t-sql/statements/create-trigger-transact-sql?view=sql-server-ver16#:~:text=A%20trigger%20is%20a%20special,on%20a%20table%20or%20view.) to automatically perform functions in certain fields, such as: automatically add product code, automatically add catalog code, automatically price and quantity statistics of products.
+- The application utilizes the MySQL database management system to store information such as product lists, category lists, user lists, shopping cart lists, and favorite lists.
+To streamline the product CRUD process, we employ Triggers to automatically perform functions like adding product codes, catalog codes, and maintaining price and quantity statistics.
-- At the admin interface, we implement CRUD product and product catalog according to [RESTful API](https://www.redhat.com/en/topics/api/what-is-a-rest-api) standard.
+- The admin interface implements CRUD operations for products and product catalogs in adherence to the [RESTful API](https://www.redhat.com/en/topics/api/what-is-a-rest-api) standard.
-- Store product photos on the app with [Symbolic Link](https://en.wikipedia.org/wiki/Symbolic_link).
+- Product photos are stored on the app using Symbolic Links.
-- Order payment function will be done with: VNpay, Momo and bank account.
+- Payment functions are integrated with VNpay, Momo, and bank accounts.